pprunty/pprunty.github.io/posts/04-nextjs-pwa.md

 ---
-title: "How to Make Your NextJS/ReactJS Project a Progressive Web App (PWA)"
+title: "How to Transform Your NextJS/ReactJS Project into a Progressive Web App (PWA)"
 date: "2024-06-20"
 image: "/images/articles/next-js-pwa/sonoma.jpeg"
 description: "A comprehensive guide to making your NextJS/ReactJS frontend a progressive web application (PWA)."